seanredmond/heniautos/guide/festival-calendar-basics.md

 (One brief note: Ancient dates are conventionally calculated according to the [Julian calendar](https://en.wikipedia.org/wiki/Julian_calendar)--that is, a 365 day year with every fourth a leap year of 366 days--projected backwards from Roman times.
 Our modern, [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) makes the small correction of skipping the leap year every 400 years.
 This difference between the Julian and Gregorian calendars is why the summer solstice today is usually June 21 while it is calculated as June 28 in the 5th century BCE.)

 The time when the year started was another point of difference between the calendars of different Greek cities.
-Delos, for instance, shared several month names with Athens--Lēnaiṓn, Hierós, Galaksiṓn, Artemisiṓn, Thargēliṓn, Pánēmos, Hekatombaiṓn, Metageitniṓn, Bouphoniṓn, Apatouriṓn, Arēsiṓn, Posideṓn--but in a different order because the year in Delos started after the _winter_ solstice rather than after the summer (Samuel 1972, 99-100).
+The month names used in Delos, for instance--Lēnaiṓn, Hierós, Galaksiṓn, Artemisiṓn, Thargēliṓn, Pánēmos, Hekatombaiṓn, Metageitniṓn, Bouphoniṓn, Apatouriṓn, Arēsiṓn, Posideṓn--shared several with those used in Athens, but in a different order because the year in Delos started after the _winter_ solstice rather than after the summer (Samuel 1972, 99-100).

+Aristophanes' _Clouds_ was first performed at the City Dionysia in 424/423.
+Since the City Dionysia was held on Elaphēboliṓn 10-16, to find a Julian date for this performance from our ideal year, we would first add up the lengths of full and hollow months before Elaphēboliṓn--4 × 30 + 4 × 29 = 236--and add 10 to find day of the year, 246, of the first day of the festival.
+The summer solstice of 424 was on June 28, and first new moon after the solstice July 17.
+Of we take this date as the start of the year, the 246th day, Elaphēboliṓn 10, is March 19 and the 252nd, Elaphēboliṓn 16, is March 25th, 423 BCE.
+It does not matter which version of the ideal we choose, since Elaphēboliṓn is preceeded by 4 full and 4 hollow months in both.

 ### Intercalary Years

-If a year started on July 17 and ran for six full and six hollow months making up 354 days, then that year would end on July 5.
-The next year, beginning on July 6, would end 354 days later on June 24 -- _before_ the solstice which occurs every 365 days.

-With a lunisolar calendar that begins after the summer solstice, about every three years the twelfth month will end _before_ the next solstice..
+With a lunisolar calendar that begins after the summer solstice, about every three years the twelfth month will end _before_ the next solstice.
 Imagine a year in which the solstice occurs on the first day of the last month, Skirophoriṓn.
 In our idealized year, Skirophoriṓn is hollow so we reach the end of this year 29 days later.
 The next year then starts on Hekatombaiṓn 1, 29 days after the solstice which we can call here SOL + 29.
 Because of the difference in length between the solar year and 12 lunar months, the next solstice will fall not on the next Skirophoriṓn 1 but on Skirophoriṓn 12.
 The second year will then begin on SOL + 18 (11 days sooner than SOL + 29).
 The third solstice will fall on Skirophoriṓn 23, and the third year begins only 7 days later on SOL + 7.
 As we approach the fourth year, Skirophoriṓn ends _before_ the solstice and if Hekatombaiṓn were start right away it would be on SOL _minus_ 4.

 In the diagram below, the top row represents the Athenian years with their months alternating between full (green) and hollow (tan).
 Each Skirophoriṓn is marked "S".
 The beginning of each Athenian year is indicated by the arrow and by Hekatombaiṓn marked "H".
 The bottom row represents the solar year running 365 days from solstice to solstice.
 The "red zone" at the end shows where the twelfth month ends before the solstice.